tomatrow/timelog/README.md

 file    - show timelog file name
 active  - show active project
 recent  - show most recently closed   project
-in      - clock into project or last   project
+switch  - move to a new project instantly in      - clock into project or last   project
 out     - clock out of project
 project - specify project for clocking
 note    - add note to clocking

 ### Acknowledgments:

 Used `sed`/`awk` expresions from [`t`](https://github.com/nuex/t) by nuex

 ### Installation: